gershnik/keep-awake/README.md

 Alternatively, you can always terminate an instance using Task Manager or a similar tool.

+### Color output

+Since version 2.1.0 `keep-awake` supports colored output if the output is printed on a terminal that supports colors.
+You can override this behavior using environment variables [NO_COLOR](https://no-color.org) and [FORCE_COLOR](https://force-color.org).
+If both are set `NO_COLOR` takes precedence.

 ## Building

 Clone this repository and open its folder in Visual Studio 2022 or later as a CMake project.